rule

 Text 6

-S'rî Sûta said: "Thus in the assembly of all the brahmin followers requested by Parîkchit gave the most learned in the dharma, the powerful S'uka a reply.
+S'rî Sûta said: "After Parîkchit thus in the assembly of the brahmin followers had requested this, the powerful S'uka, the one most learned in the dharma, gave a reply.

 S'rî Sûta said: "Thus in the assembly of all the brahmin followers requested by Parîkchit gave the most learned in the dharma, the powerful S'uka a reply.
 (Vedabase)